GursharanKaur08/VHDL-Programs/Program 7/README.md

-->  D flip flop with synchronous reset
-->  D flip flop with asynchronous reset
+->  To realise & simulate D flip flop with synchronous reset ->  To realise & simulate D flip flop with asynchronous reset